finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

 **Function specification components are used to define the processes applicable to a domain model** in the Rosetta DSL.
 A function specification defines the function's inputs and/or output through their *types* (or *enumerations*) in the data model.
 This amounts to specifying the `API <https://en.wikipedia.org/wiki/Application_programming_interface>`_ that implementors should conform to when building the function that supports the corresponding process.

 Standardising those APIs guarantees the integrity, inter-operability and consistency of the automated processes supported by the model.

-To build the complete processing logic, model implementors are meant to extend the code generated from the Rosetta DSL (which only provide a limited set of language features), once that code is expressed in a fully featured programming language.
-For instance in Java, a function specification generates an *interface* that needs to be extended to be executable.

 Syntax
 """"""